Pittsburgh Light Rail: 44L and 44S

-The 44 Castle Shannon-Library (44L) and the 44 Castle Shannon-Beechview (44S) were truncated versions of the Blue Line–Library and Red Line, respectively.
+The 44L Library Short and the 44S Castle Shannon-Beechview were truncated versions of the Blue Line–Library and Red Line, respectively.
 The 44L ran from Library to Washington Junction.
 The 44S ran between Overbrook Junction and Traymore.
-It was introduced when the closure of the Palm Garden Bridge cut off the Beechview line from Downtown.
-The 44S was discontinued when the Palm Garden Bridge re-opened, in favor of the 42C.
+It was introduced for six months in 2007 when the closure of the Palm Garden Bridge cut off the Beechview line from Downtown.
+The 44S was discontinued when the Palm Garden Bridge re-opened.

 Future

-Extensions and additions

 Since November 1993 the Authority has studied the so-called "Spine Line" to the Oakland neighborhood, which is the third largest center for commuters in the commonwealth and the home to Carlow University, the University of Pittsburgh, Carnegie Mellon University, the Pittsburgh Technology Center, the University of Pittsburgh Medical Center and Phipps Conservatory.
-Thus far the extension to Oakland has not gone beyond the design phase.
-The First Avenue station was added in 2001; service to Penn Station was suspended on September 2, 2007.
-The "T" is most heavily used in four stations downtown (three of which are underground), where service is free of charge.

-Proposed extensions

 Former Chief Executive of Allegheny County Dan Onorato hoped to eventually extend the light-rail system east to Oakland and west to Pittsburgh International Airport.
 In 2009, Onorato, along with Congressman Mike Doyle, requested approximately $7 million in funding from the federal government for preliminary planning of the extension.

 The Pittsburgh Post-Gazette took a strong editorial stance in late 2012 for a workable extension to the northern suburbs all the way to Cranberry.